For Teachers

-We believe in the power of stories and the imagination to help young people experience other cultures and moments in time.
-This is why we are passionate about fiction-enriched curriculum.
+I believe in the power of stories and the imagination to help young people experience other cultures and moments in time.
+This is why I am passionate about fiction-enriched curriculum.

 What is ‘Fiction – enriched Curriculum’?